 The Denver benchmarking ordinance was the result of a 12-month stakeholder engagement process from December, 2015 – December, 2016.
 For the complete task force recommendations, technical clarifications, and a summary of the public input process see the following:

-Prior to passing the benchmarking ordinance the Department of Environmental Health ran a voluntary benchmarking program for two and a half years that recognized buildings for measuring their energy performance.
+Prior to passing the benchmarking ordinance the Department of Public Health and Environment ran a voluntary benchmarking program for two and a half years that recognized buildings for measuring their energy performance.
 The program enrolled 153 buildings representing just over 19 million square feet.
-Many case studies were developed as part of this program and can be found in our Resource Center.
+Many case studies were developed as part of this program and can be found in the Resource Center.

 How does the ENERGY STAR Portfolio Manager Score work?